MansoorMajeed/devops-from-scratch/episodes/what-is-devops.md

 - A good analogy is constructing a house.
 You cannot change the design once you're half way with building the roof, right?

-Let's talk about our `Boom Video Calling App`, if we were do develop it following the waterfall model, we would have to precisely know all the requirements before hand, make all the decisions, write all the documentation even before the coding starts.
-And, once the coding is started, there is no going back and changing the design.

 #### The problems with waterfall model

 Absolutely not flexible

 ### The other models following waterfall